 “You don’t have to wait until your current mortgage deal finishes before you can start looking for a new deal, as many remortgage offers are valid for between three and six months from the date they’re issued.
 Securing your next mortgage in advance means that you can make a smooth transition from one deal to the next, without having to move onto your lender’s standard variable rate.”

 Time to compare

-Whether you have a fixed or variable mortgage, it can be a good idea to shop around a little before your mortgage deal ends, and move to another one if it will save you money.
-If you would like to check your eligibility then check out our mortgage eligibility calculator.
+Whether you have a fixed or variable mortgage, it can be a good idea to shop around a little before your mortgage deal ends, and move to another one if it can save you money.

 Always read every detail before signing up.
 After all, this is one of the most important financial decisions you can make.